Free shipping on orders over $39.99

 Known as the "King of Vows", Samantabhadra represents the ideal that wisdom is only complete when it moves — when it reaches out through action, service, and an unwavering commitment to the liberation of all beings.
-This guide explores his profound symbolism, legendary origins, the meaning of his iconic white elephant, his sacred home on Mount Emei, his role as the guardian deity for those born in the Year of the Dragon and Snake, and how wearing his thangka pendant can awaken the spirit of virtue within you.
+This guide looks at his symbolism, legendary origins, the meaning of his iconic white elephant, his sacred home on Mount Emei, his role as the guardian deity for those born in the Year of the Dragon and Snake, and how wearing his thangka pendant can awaken the spirit of virtue within you.

 Who Is Samantabhadra Bodhisattva?

 Samantabhadra (Sanskrit: समन्तभद्र) is one of the Four Great Bodhisattvas of Chinese Mahayana Buddhism, alongside Manjushri, Avalokiteshvara, and Ksitigarbha.
-His name means "Universal Virtue" — reflecting an excellence that extends in all directions, reaching every corner of existence without discrimination or boundary.
+His name means "Universal Virtue" — showing an excellence that extends in all directions, reaching every corner of existence without discrimination or boundary.

 Together with Vairocana Buddha and Manjushri Bodhisattva, Samantabhadra forms the revered "Three Saints of Huayan" — the sacred triad at the heart of the Flower Garland Sutra.
 In this triad, Manjushri represents wisdom (prajna), Vairocana represents the absolute truth of the cosmos, and Samantabhadra represents the active expression of that wisdom through virtuous deeds.
 Without Samantabhadra, wisdom remains inert; it is he who sets it in motion.